Antschw/JBFVyze/README.md

-BFVyze - Real-Time Battlefield V analyzer
+# BFVyze — Real-Time Battlefield V Overlay

 ## Project Overview

-BFVyze is a Java 21 desktop application that provides a real-time analyzer for Battlefield V. It captures screenshots of the game window, extracts a server ID via OCR, retrieves server and player data from external APIs, and displays live statistics in a JavaFX interface.
-The codebase follows SOLID principles, employs a Hexagonal Architecture (Ports and Adapters), and supports internationalization (i18n) for English and French.
+BFVyze is a Java 21 desktop application that overlays live Battlefield V server and player statistics on your screen.
+It captures a screenshot of the game window, extracts a server ID via Tess4J OCR, queries external APIs for server info and player stats, and displays everything in a lightweight JavaFX UI.
+The codebase follows SOLID principles and a Hexagonal (Ports & Adapters) architecture, with full English/French i18n support.

 ---

 ## Features

 - **Server Tab**
-   - Press the global hotkey (default F12) to capture a screenshot and extract the short server ID via Tess4J OCR.
+    - Press a global hotkey (default F12) to grab a screenshot and run OCR.
-   - Retrieve server information from GameTools API (server name, long ID) and BFVHackers API (cheater count).
+    - Fetch server metadata from GameTools and BFVHackers (cheater count, player list).
-   - Display cheater count and list of players with basic stats.
+    - Display server name, short/long IDs and number of detected cheaters.

 - **Stats Tab**
-   - Monitor a specific player's overall and session statistics (K/D ratio, kills per minute, accuracy).
+    - Enter a player name in Settings; view overall and session stats (K/D, KPM, accuracy).
-   - Automatic refresh every 2 minutes to update live stats.
+    - Automatic refresh every 2 minutes.
-   - Cache player statistics in memory and persist to JSON on disk (TTL 5 days) to reduce API calls.
+    - In-memory + disk cache (JSON, TTL 5 days) to minimize API calls.

 - **Settings Tab**
-   - Configure monitored player name and global scan hotkey at runtime.
+    - Configure the monitored player name and the scan hotkey at runtime.
-   - Settings persist between sessions in a user-specific configuration file.
+    - Changes persist across sessions in a user‐home config file.
-   - Validation of hotkey input and dynamic update of UI labels.
+    - UI labels update immediately when you change the hotkey.

-- **Resource Management and Cleanup**
+- **Resource & Thread Management**
-   - Graceful shutdown of JNativeHook global key listener and removal of listeners to prevent JVM hang.
+    - Clean shutdown of the JNativeHook keyboard listener to avoid hanging native threads.
-   - Dedicated thread pool for asynchronous player queries with a shutdown hook in the application stop method.
+    - Dedicated thread pool for concurrent player queries, with graceful shutdown on exit.
-   - OCR resources terminated via `BFVOcrFactory.shutdown()`.
-   - Application exit forced with `System.exit(0)` to terminate any remaining non-daemon threads.
+    - OCR resources closed via `BFVOcrFactory.shutdown()`, and forced `System.exit(0)` to kill any remaining non-daemon threads.

 - **Internationalization (i18n)**
-   - ResourceBundle-based support for English (`messages_en.properties`) and French (`messages_fr.properties`).

-- **Packaging and Build**
+    - English/French support via `ResourceBundle` (`messages_en.properties`, `messages_fr.properties`).

+- **Build & Packaging**
-   - Maven build with JavaFX Maven Plugin for development and jpackage for producing a standalone Windows executable.
+    - Maven build using the JavaFX Maven Plugin for development.
+    - `scripts/package-windows.bat` produces a standalone Windows EXE with jpackage.

 ---